A Food Pantry For Students, By Students

 Here for Students – No Matter What

-Despite classes transitioning to an online format, The Open Seat has worked tirelessly to stay open and serve our food insecure student population.
+Throughout the pandemic and with the resurgence of the delta variant, The Open Seat has worked tirelessly to stay open and serve our food insecure student population.
 Our priority has been developing a system that keeps everyone safe and healthy, but also ensures the vibrancy and stability of our community.

 Today, your donation means more than ever as students are navigating unprecedented financial stressors and working to make ends meet.